FAQ – Parents

 It is natural for your child to feel anticipation, fear, excitement or even nervousness before leaving home.
 These emotions are quite normal!
 In order to better prepare your child to a week or two away from you, you might want to emphasize the positive aspects of summer camp: enjoying nature, spending time with friends her age, taking part in stimulating activities.
 Your confidence in our capacity to take good care of your child will also go a long way in reassuring her and helping her make this experience a positive one.

 In our experience, it is sometimes even harder for parents to say goodbye than it is for kids.
 If your child senses you are worried, it may send the message that there actually is something to be worried about.
 Please do not tell your child you will come and get her if there’s a problem, as this will prevent her from giving herself the chance to enjoy her stay.
-Helps us help your child live an unforgettable experience and learn English with the help of competent and devoted professionals.
+Help us help your child live an unforgettable experience and learn English with the help of competent and devoted professionals.
 It will be a lifelong gift!

 What must my child bring to camp?